 Sandpaper: 300 grit for sanding prior to primer.
 600 for in between coats of paint.
 800 to 1000 after final coat of paint.

-By the way, we pay for our products at full price.
-We are not compensated or given free product.
+By the way, we pay for these products at full price.
+We were not given free product.

 Here’s what we did….